thisdougb/AnsibleNginxCertbot/README.md

 # Ansible, Nginx, Certbot, and EasyDNS, on DigitalOcean
 Orchestration is feels like the undervalued sibling of automation.
-Building automation that performs solos is really useful, but when you coordinate in concert the real power of automation comes through.
+Building automation that performs solo tasks is really useful.
+But when you coordinate in concert, the real power of automation comes through.

-So here's a demo...
+So here's an example...

-I want to setup a web server, to serve pages over https.
+I want to setup a web server, to serve pages over https with real certificates.
+Certbot can give us real certs, and I'm hosting DNS records with EasyDNS.
+So I'll need to build some code to make the Cerbot DNS authentication play well with EasyDNS.

-I'll run the web server on an existing instance in DigitalOcean, so we can focus on the higher layers.
+I'll setup the web server on an existing instance in DigitalOcean, so we can focus on the higher layers.

 ```